 Taylor faced Democrat Lewis Cass in the general election.
 Some Whig supporters in the North formed a third party called the Free Soil Party, and nominated former President Martin Van Buren.
 Taylor did not commit himself on the major issues (mostly regarding slavery), and his casual manner and military heroics gained him many admirers.
 The Free Soil Party pulled enough votes away from Cass that Taylor was able to win the election with a 163-127 margin in the electoral votes.

-Taylor quickly confirmed Whig fears.
-In his Inaugural Address, he invited New Mexico and California to apply for statehood with their own preference on the slavery issue, rather than one decided by territory location.
-Neither state was expected to be in favor of slavery, and the Southern-dominated Whigs wanted the process controlled through negotiations for Territory status, where it could be decided by groups outside the areas in question.
+Taylor quickly started a sectional crisis.
+In his inaugural address, he invited New Mexico and California to apply for statehood with their own preference on the slavery issue, rather than one decided by territory location.
+Neither state was expected to be in favor of slavery, and the Southerners wanted the process controlled through negotiations for territory status, where it could be decided by groups outside the areas in question.

-Taylor also affirmed his plans to use presidential vetoes only for Constitutional issues, and not to block legislation for policy reasons.
+Taylor aggravated the Whigs when he affirmed his plans to use presidential vetoes only for Constitutional issues, and not to block legislation for policy reasons.
 When he later noted that he would not use tariffs for anything other than increasing revenue (as opposed to protective reasons), this represented a near-complete rejection of Whig core values.

 As talks of secession began to rise, particularly in South Carolina, Taylor responded strongly.
 He said he would personally lead the Army against anyone rising in rebellion “he would hang…with less reluctance than he had hanged deserters and spies in Mexico.”
 This shocked politicians on both sides, and Henry Clay of Kentucky and Daniel Webster of Massachusetts forged an agreement that came to be called the “Compromise of 1850.”
 Taylor was opposed to the Compromise, and even though it quickly passed Congress, he was expected to veto it.